A Story From the Balcony: Group Dynamics | Part 3

 Based on the Drexler/Sibbet Model, we went from stage one—orientation—to completing the task without entering the intervening stages.
 I believe this is usually the case where groups form around short-term projects.
 The stages required to build trust take time and respect for all ideas.

 We did not clearly identify problems, and most importantly, communicate a common vision for the group.
-An consensual agreed-upon structure would have defined the group further and helped develop group norms.
+A consensual agreed upon structure would have defined the group further and helped develop group norms.
 Limited time and the need for creativity make different approaches that, in essence, bond people.

 When all ideas are acknowledged and discussed, the end result can be creative and innovative.
 This is facilitated by focusing on common visions whilst anticipating conflict.
 If a conflict is handled with respect and inquiry, the result will be high-performing teams (or communities) with innovative ideas.